|

 bodies are to be found in the streets of

 Caer Ceri.
-The town contracts to some
+The town contracts to

-wooden huts inside the amphitheatre.
+some wooden huts inside the amphitheatre.

 It is this point at which Ambrosius the Elder, who must be an old man in his

-sixties, also dies, "in these same broils", ie. the
+sixties, also dies, 'in these same broils', ie. the

 Saxon revolt, although according to tradition it is the plague which

 actually claims him.
-Ambrosius' surviving family is in hiding
+Ambrosius' surviving family is in hiding by now (traditionally

-avoiding the vengeful clutches of Vortigern.
+vengeful clutches of Vortigern.
 An archaeological excavation at a site

 in modern Gloucester produced an early fifth-century secondary burial in a